CTSRD-CHERI/SIMTight/README.md

 SIMTight implements _dynamic scalarisation_ (i.e. in hardware, at
-runtime), and it can be enabled separately for the integer register file and the register file holding capability meta-data.
+runtime), and it can be enabled separately for the integer register file and the register file holding capability metadata.
 To enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following settings: